anjmonteiro/Credit-Rating/README.md

 The Nordic corporate bond market is illiquid and opaque which creates challenges for both buy and sell side market participants.
 This project explores different AI methods as a  way to better match buyers and sellers.

 Specifically we're exploring models that
-* Predict which bonds an investor is likely to buy based on parameters of its current holdings
+* Predict which bonds an investor is likely to buy or sell based on parameters of its current holdings
 * Identify cheap and expensive bonds based on sets of fundamental variables